 Undeveloped Acreage . . .
-Approximately 89.42 acres of developable land within the District had not been provided with water, wastewater, storm drainage and detention facilities as of June 1, 2018.
-Additionally, approximately 19.62 acres of developable land are currently being developed with water, wastewater, storm drainage and detention facilities as of June 1, 2018.
-In the opinion of the District's engineers, the remaining authorized but unissued bonds should be sufficient to fund water, sanitary sewer and drainage services to all areas now within the District.
+Approximately 45.01 acres of developable land within the District had not been provided with water, wastewater, storm drainage and detention facilities as of December 1, 2020.
 See "THE BONDS - Alteration of Boundaries" and "THE DISTRICT - Historical and Current Status of Development."
+There is no assurance such undeveloped acreage will be developed.

 Development and Home Construction in the District . . .
-As of June 1, 2018, approximately 90 developed lots within the District remained available for construction.
+As of December 1, 2020, approximately 40 developed lots within the District remained available for construction.
 Failure of the Developer and/or builders to construct taxable improvements on developed lots could result in substantial increases in the rate of taxation by the District during the term of the Bonds to pay debt service on the Bonds and any other tax supported debt of the District issued in the future.
 Future increases in value will result primarily from the construction of homes by builders.
 See "Impact on District Tax Rates" above.